DRAGON AGRO PRODUCTS

 • Vaccinium 'Northblue' - Fall Color: Red and burgundy; Season: Mid, Zone 3-8, 2' to 3' tall.
 A small bush with big berries!
 Can produce 3-7 lbs at maturity, this durable little plant can survive -35F, great for containers.

-• Vaccinium 'Northcounty'- Fall Color: Red and Orange, Season: Early Mid, Zone 3-8, 1.5' to 2' tall.
+• Vaccinium 'Northcountry'- Fall Color: Red and Orange, Season: Early Mid, Zone 3-8, 1.5' to 2' tall.
 An extremely productive half-high bush, no pollinator required.

 • Vaccinium Northland- Fall color: Orange and Yellow.
 Season: Early Mid, Zone 3-7, 4' tall.
 Excellent winter hardiness, consistent crop, attractive fall foliage.